LedererLab/DeepMoM/README.md

 ## Estimator

-We provide an example code in `MOM_ estimator.Rmd` for computing median of means estimator for Relu networks.
+We provide an example code in `TrainNN.R` for computing DeepMoM estimator with Relu activation.
 Developed for `R 4.1.2`.

 ## Simulations

-We provide an example code in `SimulationStudy.Rmd` for a comparison of least squared estimator and median of means estimator for Relu networks.
-Developed for `R 4.1.2`.
+We provide an example code in `SimulationStudy.R` for a comparison of least-squars, Huber, and least absolute deviation estimators with ReLU based DeepMoM estimators for regression type problems and another code in `Classifier.R` for comparison of soft-max cross entropy estimators and ReLU based DeepMoM estimators for classification tasks.

+## Applications

+We provide an example code in `TCGA.R` to apply the DeepMoM structure on seven TCGA data sets.

+The data is available in `TCGAlist.RData`.

 ## Repository authors